Fliplet/fliplet-cli/docs/API/integrations/sso-saml2.md

 # Single Sign-on with SAML2

-Fliplet offers **secure single sign-on** to your apps through the **SAML2** standard.
+Fliplet offers **secure Single Sign-On (SSO)** to your apps through the **SAML2** standard.
 Setting it up usually requires IT/backend support from your system administrators for the initial configuration phase only.

 ## Getting started